DejanJoksimovic/CV/README.md

 ## Additional

 * Interviewer for Frontend candidates in Endava: *2019 - up to date*
-* Mentorship in Saga and Endava (more then 20 people in total)
+* Mentorship in Saga and Endava (more than 20 people in total)
 * Leader of Belgrade Endava Frontend Community - FE Community events - presenter, organizer, trainer.
-* Presentations:
+* Presenter:
     * "How to boost your Frontend development using Fake apis" *March 2020* - Endava DevWeek
     * "React optimizations introduction" *May 2022* - CODEstantine 6
 * React trainer for "Forum Of Young Disabled People" *September 2022*
 * Framework trainer for client developers *March 2016*
+* Attended at various conferences. e.g.
+   * Armada JS 2022 Novi Sad
+   * CODEstantine 6 2022 Nis
 * Father of two
 * Playing 6 and 7 string guitars and composing extreme heavy metal
 * Filmophile